-The ThunDrum 1140 is a flexible two oscillator FM percussive membrane / metal based drum voice in a single width MU (Synthesizers DOTCOM compatible Moog Unit) module.
+The ThunDrum 2140-S is a silver aluminum panel version of our flexible two oscillator FM percussive membrane / metal based drum voice in a 8 HP Eurorack module.
+It’s larger cousin is our MU format 1140.

 We tried hundreds of modular patch variations to get to the best combination of simplicity and tonal versatility in a reasonably priced, compact and user-friendly format – And we think we’ve found it!